monadicsystems/okapi/docs/index.md

   ]
 ```

-Notice the types of the Plans don't have to be the same.
-The build function erases the types and gives us the end product that we want.
-This allows you to mix and match various combinations of Endpoints, Handlers, and Monad transformations in the same Server definition.
+Notice, the types of the Plans don't have to be the same.
+The `build` function erases the types and gives us the end product we want.
+This allows us to mix and match various combinations of Endpoints, Handlers, and Monad transformations in the same Server definition.
 For example, you can have two handlers that run in two different Monads in the same Server.

-Now that you have you your Server you can either:
+Now that you have you your Server, you can use it to:

 1. Generate a WAI Application
 2. Generate an OpenAPI Specification